 Birth of little Vijay Mehra, who made his debut at the age of 17 and was India's youngest Test cricketer until Maninder Singh in 1982-83.
 Mehra was a slight opener who played two Tests, and then disappeared from contention for six years.
 He came back against England in Calcutta in 1961-62, and batted on bravely despite fracturing his thumb.
 The last of his eight Tests was also against England, in Bombay in 1963-64.

 Indian bustler Balwinder Sandhu wasn't too threatening in name or nature, but today in Trinidad - with a little help from Kapil Dev - he reduced West Indies to a startling 1 for 3, nailing Gordon Greenidge and Desmond Haynes, both for ducks.
 Sadly for Sandhu and India, they had to wait 237 runs before they grabbed a fourth wicket, as centuries from Larry Gomes and Clive Lloyd gave West Indies control of this drawn match.

-Once upon a time wicketkeepers weren't expected to chip in much in the way of runs.
+Once upon a time wicketkeepers weren't expected to chip in with much by way of runs.
 A good job for New Zealander Ken James, who was born today: his Test average was 4.72.
-Statistically speaking, he is the worst keeper-batsman to have played 10 or more Tests.
+Statistically speaking, he is the worst keeper-batsman to have played ten or more Tests.
 The reason this wasn't an issue was because of his outstanding work behind the stumps.
 James, who also played for Northants, had lightning reflexes and quick hands, skills he later put to use as a publican.